Bashmurian revolts: Legacy

 Al-Kindī writes that "from then on God made the Copts small throughout the country of Egypt and destroyed their power and no one was able to outrage and oppose the sultan".
-Carl Heinrich Becker and Gawdat Gabra both consider the defeat of the final Bashmurian revolt a pivotal event that sapped the Copts' vitality and broke their spirit of resistance.
-It was "the last rebellion of the Copts and perhaps the last armed resistance of Egyptian people—not as an organized army—against the oppression of foreign occupation."
+Gawdat Gabra consider the defeat of the final Bashmurian revolt a pivotal event that sapped the Copts' vitality and broke their spirit of resistance which he regards as "the last rebellion of the Copts and perhaps the last armed resistance of Egyptian people—not as an organized army—against the oppression of foreign occupation."

 Medieval Coptic historiography has a generally negative attitude towards the Bashmurians.
 It lays stress on the general obedience of the Coptic church to the government.
 The History of the Patriarchs portrays the rebels of 831 as rebels against both legitimate secular authority and legitimate ecclesiastical authority for refusing to obey the patriarch.
 Their defeat is the due penalty for their disobedience.
 Later Egyptian writers who mentioned the Bashmurians include Abu ʾl-Makārim (13th century), who called them "ignorant"; Ibn al-Rāhib (1257), who knew of the revolts of 749 and the 830s; and Athanasius of Qus (14th century), who wrote of the region of Bashmur and the Bashmuric dialect, which he called extinct.
 This dialect remains a phantom to linguists and its mention may only attest to the already legendary character of the Bashmurian revolts by the late medieval period.

 Syriac historiography, which depends on the eyewitness account of Dionysius of Tel Mahre, is slightly more sympathetic to the Bashmurians.
 Dionysius views them as having a legitimate grievance and seeking redress.
 He also describes episodes of Abbasid cruelty, such as the attempted rape of a Coptic woman.